-Defines a table. | HTML 3.2, 4, 4.01, 5 |
+Defines a container for two-dimensional data. | HTML 3.2, 4, 4.01, 5 |

 HTML Syntax